Francis McCubbin, Astromaterials Curator

 The primary aim of the Astromaterials Newsletter is to maximize the science returns from our exiting collections through better communication and advertisement of sample availability to the scientific community.
 A big part of that improved communication is to provide updates to the sample analysis community about what is going on in our labs and at JSC that could impact the collections or the timing of sample allocations.
 Most importantly, the Astromaterials Newsletter was established to provide a fair and transparent process by which the community receives information about available samples across all our collections.

-Construction activities for the Hayabusa2 and OSIRIS-REx curation labs, as well as construction activities related to the upgrade of the ultra-pure water system that will service the new and existing curation labs, have continued throughout the duration of the COVID-19 Pandemic, and construction should be complete by the end of 2020.
+Construction activities for the Hayabusa2 and OSIRIS-REx curation labs, as well as construction activities related to the upgrade of the ultra-pure water system that will service the new and existing curation labs, have continued throughout the duration of the COVID-19 Pandemic, and construction should be completed soon.

 Construction activities related to the upgrade of the air-handling system that supplies air to the Genesis labs, as well as to many of the non-clean-room curation labs (e.g., lunar and meteorite thin section, the X-ray Computed Tomography Lab, and the Imaging Raman Lab), has also continued during the COVID-19 Pandemic.
-That construction is on track for completion in early 2021.
+That construction is on track for completion soon.

-Thank you for reading the Astromaterials News section of the Astromaterials Newsletter, and I wish you and your families a safe and healthy remainder of 2020, and we will be in touch as soon as we have additional information about when sample processing and allocation can recommence.
+Thank you for reading the Astromaterials News section of the Astromaterials Newsletter, and I wish you and your families a safe and healthy 2021.